virtuozzo/cloudscripting-docs/docs/index.md

 * **Injection** - supplying default actions, <a href="http://docs.cloudscripting.com/reference/placeholders/" target="_blank">placeholders</a>, platform API methods, environment variables, request parameters and input settings in custom scripts by default

-<p dir="ltr" style="text-align: justify;">The developed Cloud Scripting solutions are wrapped into packages and distributed with Jelastic Packaging Standard (<a href="https://docs.jelastic.com/jps" target="_blank">JPS</a>).
+The developed Cloud Scripting solutions are wrapped into packages and distributed with Jelastic Packaging Standard (<a href="https://docs.jelastic.com/jps" target="_blank">JPS</a>).
 This is accomplished through preparing a manifest file in JSON format.
-Such packaged solutions can be effortlessly deployed to the platform via <a href="https://docs.jelastic.com/environment-import" target="_blank">import</a> functionality.</p>
+Such packaged solutions can be effortlessly deployed to the platform via <a href="https://docs.jelastic.com/environment-import" target="_blank">import</a> functionality.

 ```json
 {